anamariaaccilio/unsupervised-descriptors-anamariaaccilio/README.md

 ## 9. Referencias
 - Perronnin, F., Sánchez, J., & Mensink, T. (2010). *Improving the Fisher Kernel for Large-Scale Image Classification*.
 ECCV.
 - Zhang, J., Marszalek, M., Lazebnik, S., & Schmid, C. (2007). *Local Features and Kernels for Classification of Texture and Object Categories*.
 IJCV.
-- Coates, A., Ng, A., & Lee, H. (2011). *An Analysis of Single-Layer Networks in Unsupervised Feature Learning*.
-AISTATS.